AntonioConsiglio/dhaiconswrap/README.md

 With some lines of code you will able to:

 - Run the device with custom setting using a .json configuration file
-- Perform inference using the SSD object detection model and have the detections already drawn as output
+- Perform inference using the SSD or YOLO object detection model and have the detections already drawn as output
 - Run Spatial object localization with custom coordinates system or camera system, also using only a fixed frame without detections.
 - Calibrate single or multiple camera using a chessboard